Asheville’s Historic Art Deco

-Biltmore Building (1 N. Pack Square, now headquarters for the Biltmore Companies and the local offices of Merrill Lynch), completed in 1980, was originally built for Akzona, a textile company that then owned American Enka, and named the Akzona Building.
+Biltmore Building (1 N. Pack Square, now headquarters for the Biltmore Companies and the local offices of Merrill Lynch, Downtown Asheville), completed in 1980, was originally built for Akzona, a textile company that then owned American Enka, and named the Akzona Building.
 It was acquired by the Biltmore Company in 1986 and renamed.
 The prominent I.M.
 Pei & Partners firm of New York, which was also responsible for the glass Pyramids at the Louvre in Paris, the John Hancock Tower in Boston and the National Gallery of Art in Washington, DC, designed the seven-story Modernist building, but there is little evidence Pei himself worked on the design.
 The coated-glass windows reflect the Vance Monument obelisk, the Jackson Building and the Pack Park scene.
 The building is now signed as the Merrill Lynch building.

 Buncombe County Courthouse (60 Courthouse Plaza, Downtown Asheville), completed in 1928, isn’t actually ugly, but the 17-story Neo-Classical structure, clad in limestone and brick, sits next to the elegant and stylish Asheville City Building, making it appear chunky and pedestrian like an overweight car salesman escorting a stylish young model.
 It was designed by the Washington, DC, firm of Milburn & Heister after Buncombe County commissioners rejected the Art Deco ideas of Douglas Ellington.
 Milburn & Heister specialized in courthouses and had designed at least a dozen in North Carolina alone.
 One of the principals of the firm, Frank Milburn, had retired to Asheville in 1926.

 Citizen-Times Building (14 O. Henry Ave.,Downtown Asheville), completed in 1939, was designed in the International style by Asheville architect Anthony Lord, a founder of Six Associates.
 The ink-stained wretches of Asheville’s only remaining daily newspaper (now owned by Gannett) work in this four-story building, with limestone relieved by small glass-block windows.
 Printing and production of the paper was moved to a plant near Enka and then to Greenville, S.C.
+Gannett sold the building in 2018 and then leased back part of it for newspaper offices.